bio-ontology-research-group/ontology-tutorial/README.md

 # Before the tutorial (important)

 The tutorial will contain a hands-on part.
+If you want to participate (instead of just watching the presentation), please install the required software locally or use our Doker image.

+## Local installation on your computer:

+Download
-If you want to participate (instead of just watching the presentation), please download and install Jupyter Notebook (http://jupyter.org/) with a SciJava kernel (follow instructions [here](https://github.com/scijava/scijava-jupyter-kernel)), and _run_ the first cell in https://github.com/bio-ontology-research-group/ontology-tutorial/raw/master/ontology-analysis.ipynb (on Jupyter).
+and install Jupyter Notebook (http://jupyter.org/) with a SciJava kernel (follow instructions [here](https://github.com/scijava/scijava-jupyter-kernel)), and _run_ the first cell in https://github.com/bio-ontology-research-group/ontology-tutorial/raw/master/ontology-analysis.ipynb (on Jupyter).
 This will download the required dependencies (OWLAPI, ELK, SML) which are quite large.
 You must also download our data package from [here](http://aber-owl.net/aber-owl/diseasephenotypes/ontology/ontology-tutorial.tar.gz) and for the last part of the tutorial some vectors from [here](http://jagannath.pdn.cam.ac.uk/tutorial/phenome-vec-small.txt.gz).